The lurid history of Bruce Anderson and

 The first big hoax hit on February 3, 1988, when Anderson published a long front-page interview with local Congressman Doug Bosco.
 To give the “interview” more credibility, it was represented as a transcription of a tape recorded session with David Yepson, a prominent reporter with the Des Moines Register.

 The phony interview quoted Congressman Bosco as insulting his own constituents who opposed offshore oil drilling.
 They were “mostly a bunch of easily stirred-up know-nothing malcontents who couldn’t care less about anything other than their beautiful ocean and where their next joint is coming from,” Bosco was quoted.
-The interview contained numerous other insults …Read More »
+The interview contained numerous other insults and …Read More »